 The competition runs simultaneously in six languages this year.
 Entries are peer reviewed, with finalists submitted to the global coordinators.
 A winner is chosen in each language, with one emerging as the year’s world champion.

 Game Chef is for you, regardless of whether you’ve ever thought of yourself as a game designer.
 We aim to make the competition as accessible and welcoming as possible.

 Design and submit a playable draft of an analog (non-video) game between June 4th and 12th, inspired by the theme and ingredients listed below.
 Historically most Game Chef games have been tabletop roleplaying games or live action games, but innovative designers like you are constantly breaking down and re-envisioning the divisions between different types of games (board games, card games, roleplaying games, live action games, etc.) Feel free to push the boundaries of what counts as a roleplaying game, an analog game, or a game.

 Each participant will review four games that others submit, and this peer-review process will determine finalists.
 A winner for each language that Game Chef runs in will be declared, though the real victory is completing a game in the first place.

-This year, Game Chef runs simultaneously in the following language communities: Brazilian Portuguese, Korean, Russian, French, Italian, and Polish.
+This year, Game Chef runs simultaneously in the following language communities: Brazilian Portuguese, English, French, Italian, Polish, and Spanish.

-World Champion: Voyage of the Dragonfly by Guillaume Clerc
+World Champion: Out of the Cocoon, by Ivan Lania

 Incorporate 2-3 of the ingredients into your design.
 Try to incorporate the ingredients as centrally as you can, as part of the premise or the rules or however else makes sense to you.
 A passing reference is okay if that’s all you can come up with, but we suggest really drawing strongly on the ingredients.
 Like the theme, you’re free to interpret these ingredients in whatever way you want.